-Suspend the pump so that the pump driveshaft centerline is as close as possible to being inline and parallel to the truck transmission tail shaft centerline.
+Suspend the pump so that the pump driveshaft centerline is as close as possible to being inline and parallel to the truck transmission shaft centerline.
 Example: If the truck transmission is at 4° with horizontal, the pump driveshaft should also be set at 4° with horizontal.
-This will insure that even if the transmission and pump are offset from each other, the universal joint operating angles will be equal.
+This will insure that even if the transmission or pump is offset from each other, the universal joint operating angles will be equal.